Version 10 of the guidance supersedes previous versions. The key changes are:

 (titled: GUI-006: Guide to risk assessment for visiting into or out of care homes during the coronavirus pandemic)

-- risk assess the structure from and Infection, Prevention and Control (IP&C) perspective
+- risk assess the structure from an IP and C perspective

 - consider the number of entrances.
 If single entrance consider how the visit will be managed.
 This includes considering who enters/leaves first to ensure that social distancing is maintained